 Be a Volunteer

-Your loved ones should consider becoming a volunteer, which is one of the best ways to be less lonely, while at the same time, giving back to the community.
+You should consider becoming a volunteer, which is one of the best ways to be less lonely, while at the same time, giving back to the community.
 In Indiana, charitable organizations such as Advocates for Children and Our Hospice of South Central Indiana are sometimes looking for volunteers.
-Besides doing good, volunteering comes with a number of benefits for your loved ones, including improving physical well-being, expanding their network of friends, and staying engaged with the community.
+Besides doing good, volunteering comes with a number of benefits for you, including improving physical well-being, expanding their network of friends, and staying engaged with the community.

 Take Walks Together

-If you’re visiting your loved ones, make a mental note to bring them out for walks among the greenery.
-Heading outdoors and breathing the fresh air can relieve stress in your loved ones and soothe any worries.
+If you’re visiting your loved ones, make a mental note to go out for walks among the greenery.
+Heading outdoors and breathing the fresh air can relieve stress in you and soothe any worries.
 What’s more, taking walks can enhance cognitive function, which slows down mental decline.